Mixed Lettuce Salad with Mustard Vinaigrette

 • Toss in some Homemade Croutons.

-• Try other lettuces, such as arugula, watercress, kale or spinach.
+• Try other lettuces, such as arugula, watercress, kale, or spinach.

-Below it is piled next to some Barbacoa beef soft tacos and sautéed green beans.
+Below, the salad is piled next to some Barbacoa beef soft tacos and sautéed green beans.

 Mixed Lettuce Salad with Mustard Vinaigrette on a plate with beans and tacos.